 IMPORTANT: You must correctly complete all fields for each AUTHOR: Name, Middle Name, Last Name, Email, ORCID, URL (if there is), Institution/Affiliation, Country, and Biography Summary.

-- From 2019 on, the inclusion of the ORCID ID for each author is mandatory.
+- From 2019 on, the inclusion of the ORCID ID for each author is recommended.

 - The fields for the manuscript should also be filled with the information: Title, Abstract, Area, and Sub-Area of Knowledge, Keywords, Language, and Funding/Support Agencies.